Tordwin/team2-ad-hoc-altcoop/README.md

 Wednesday 3-4PM
 Friday 1-2PM

+## CSV to MySQL Import Script

+**A simple Python script to import a CSV file into an existing MySQL table.**

+This script does **not** create or drop tables—it only inserts data.
+It handles `NaN` values and processes rows in batches to avoid memory issues.

+---

 ## Schema

 This repository now includes `addresses.sql`, which defines the MySQL schema for the `addresses` table.